vellamike/numrust/README.md

-Rust numerical library
+# numrust

 In order to learn some Rust I am writing a small numerical library.
 This will mainly mean matrix operations.

-I will try and make it as numpy-like as possible.
+My objective is to make it as numpy-like as possible.

+## TODO

+1. Add unit tests
+2. Add multi-dimensional array support